web3/web3.js/docs/include_package-core.rst

     web3.shh.transactionPollingTimeout
     ...

-This defines the polling cycles amount when you send a transaction with the HttpProvider.
+The ``transactionPollingTimeout`` does define the amount polls (each second) it should wait until the first confirmation happened.
 The PromiEvent rejects with a timeout error when the timeout got exceeded.
-(1 cycle == 1sec.).

 -------